etases/EduBlock.Report/Requirement.md

 * **Actors:** Student
 * **Preconditions:**
   * Student is logged in.
-* **Postconditions:** System save the academic records file to student's computer.
+* **Post Conditions:** System save the academic records file to student's computer.
 * **Flow of Events:**
   * Student go to EduBlock.
   * Student login with username and password.
-  * System bring student to dashboard(classroom list).
+  * System bring student to dashboard (classroom list).
   * At dashboard Student click on "View my record icon" on actions column corresponding to the class.
-  * System show student details.
+  * System shows student details.
   * Student scroll down to "Record" section.
   * Student click "Print Record" button at bottom of the record table.
-  * System show print preview.
+  * System shows print preview.
-  * System save the academic records file to student's computer.
+  * System saves the academic records file to student's computer.
   * Student then use printer to print the file.
 * **Alternate Flow:**
   * System will cancel the save file process if the student click "Cancel" button.
 * **Exception:**
   * System will cancel the save file process if the student click "Cancel" button.

-##### UC-56 Student view history of their academic records's changes
+##### UC-56 Student view history of their academic record's changes

-* **Description:** Student view history of their academic records's changes.
+* **Description:** Student view history of their academic record's changes.
 * **Actors:** Student
 * **Preconditions:**
   * Student is logged in.
-* **Postconditions:** System show history of their academic records's changes.
+* **Post Conditions:** System show history of their academic record's changes.
 * **Flow of Events:**
   * Student go to EduBlock.
   * Student login with username and password.
   * At dashboard Student click on "View my record icon" on actions column corresponding to the class.
-  * System show student details.
+  * System shows student details.
   * Student scroll down to "Record" section.
   * Student hover on "History" icon on action column.
-  * System show history of their academic records's changes.
+  * System show history of their academic record's changes.
 * **Alternate Flow:**
-  * System displays nothing if there is no changes.
+  * System displays nothing if there are no changes.
 * **Exception:**
-  * System displays nothing if there is no changes.
+  * System displays nothing if there are no changes.

 #### Third Party